Simulated Interactive Debugging: Pilot User Study

 \paragraph{Participants} For our pilot study, we recruited eight first-year undergraduate CS students.
-Based on our profiling survey results, all of them are beginners in the field of programming, and hence, are in our target group.
-Figure~\ref{fig:experience} illustrates the self-classified experience levels of our participants: Most of them have programming experience of less than two years and can only write basic Python programs.
+Based on our profiling survey results, all of them are beginners in the field of programming, and hence, are in our target group: most of them have programming experience of less than two years and can only write basic Python programs.
 6/8 participants mentioned that they can debug basic errors but struggle with complex ones.
 At the same time, 6/8 have never heard of or never used an interactive debugger.
-Those who understand the concept of an interactive debugger still prefer using print/log statements to debug their code.
+Those who understand the concept of interactive debuggers still prefer using print/log statements.